 “Losses near the beginning of retirement can be problematic,” says Pritchard.
 “As you start selling holdings to take withdrawals, each sale takes a bigger bite out of your nest egg than it would have before markets fell.”

 In these scenarios, Hunsaker says it might make sense to have safe holdings to fund your first few years of retirement withdrawals.
-Having safe holdings that tend to hold their value (like cash or treasury bonds) could help you avoid being forced to sell during a time when market are down.
+Having safe holdings that tend to hold their value (like cash or treasury bonds) could help you avoid being forced to sell during a time when the market is down.

 So according to experts, as someone moves closer to retirement, they can consider moving stocks into bonds or cash if they prefer—all without paying taxes on gains in a qualified account like a 401(k) or IRA.
 But it’s important to remember that even safe holdings like cash could be impacted by inflation.